7 types of ESG investing (Which one is right for you?)

-- Governance: How a company runs itself means it attracts and keeps the best talent.
+- Governance: How a company runs means it attracts and retains the best talent.

 Part of the challenge for newbie investors is that ESG, sustainable, socially responsible, ethical and green investing have become interchangeable but can mean different things to different people.

 This is where an investor would actively screen out companies that they do not ethically or morally want to invest in.